-A well-thought-out integrated marketing plan takes time.
-Creating a cohesive message that’s capable of being transmitted across multiple platforms isn’t easy.
+Creating a well-thought-out successful integrated business marketing plan takes time to research and plan.
+Creating a cohesive brand message that’s capable of being transmitted across multiple platforms isn’t easy.
 But thankfully, there are a few things you can keep in mind to make the task more manageable.
-“The planning stages of an integrated marketing communications project are crucial,” remarks Sandra Dugas, Partner and Marketing Director at London, Ontario’s ZOO Media Group.
+“The planning stages of an integrated marketing communications project are crucial,” remarks Sandra Dugas, Partner and Marketing Director at London, Ontario’s ZOO Media Group marketing agency.
 “Months of strategizing and market evaluations are needed prior to rolling out a successful campaign.”

 An integrated marketer needs to know exactly what makes a business tick.
 What makes your company stand out from the pack?
 What makes it similar?
 What are your weaknesses and strengths?
 Integrated marketers need to know much more than just your product and target group.
 They need to know what drives your company and what sorts of goals you’re hoping to achieve.
 The more an integrated marketer knows about your company, the easier it will be for them to find the cause-effect chains that will result in positive long-term outcomes for your company.

-Although integrated marketing communications involves much more than advertising campaigns, the bulk of the budget, and thus the planning, should be spent assessing possible advertising outlets.
-Should you advertise online using search engine marketing tactics such as Google AdWords, remarketing or display advertising, or only using traditional media outlets?
+Although integrated marketing communications involves much more than a single channel advertising campaign, the bulk of the budget, and thus the planning, should be spent assessing the various possible advertising outlets.
+Should you advertise online using search engine marketing tactics such as video advertising, Google AdWords, remarketing or display advertising, or only using traditional media outlets?
 Examples of traditional advertising outlets could include radio, television, print ads, outdoor advertising, and direct mail campaigns.
 Before you can choose any media outlet, you need to understand who your customers are.
-Who should the advertisements target?
+Who should the marketing plan target?
 How many advertisements should you run simultaneously?
 Your advertisements will be the cornerstone of your integrated marketing plan — the foundation from which all other elements will be built.

-Every great integrated marketing strategy needs a solid home base, better known as the company website.
+Every successful integrated marketing strategy needs a solid home base, better known as the company website.
 It’s important to make sure that your website offers clear and concise information — information that relates directly to the other marketing materials you’ve included in your strategy.
-Make sure that your website is easy to use, equipped with e-commerce capabilities (if applicable to your product or service), and is highly informative.
+Make sure that your website is easy to use, mobile friendly, equipped with ecommerce capabilities (if applicable to your product or service), and is highly informative.
 Consider setting up landing pages and use them in your digital marketing tactics with the same consistent voice used in the whole integrated marketing plan for a unified message.
 Your website promotional efforts should also consider content marketing where you write helpful blog articles and post them on your website and syndicate them on social media.
 And better yet, consider also publishing original stories on other relevant websites and link back to your company website.

 A successful integrated marketing campaign is going to require plenty of backup.
 Consider creating eye catching business cards, brochures, case study documents, in-store signage and flyers, white papers, and post cards that build and help define your brand.
 These materials will provide the customer with important messaging, as well as a wealth of information on your products and services.

-Email newsletters, SEO linking campaigns, search engine marketing and social media marketing are just a few of the online outlets available to your business.
+Email newsletters, SEO copywriting, coding and backlinking strategies, search engine marketing and social media marketing are just a few of the online outlets available to your business.
 Your customers are online so making sure you know how they would perform searches to find your business’ products or services.
 Integrated marketing plans aren’t static, they change over time.
-Something a customer mentions to you via a comment or Tweet could make a major difference to your campaign.
+A customer might mention your company or product via a comment on a social media platform that could make a major difference to your campaign.
 Your business offering might also benefit from hiring an influencer.
 Influencers have a large fan base and will share your content on their social media networks which will amplify your reach.

 No other networking opportunity will afford you the ability to meet so many potential customers in such a short span of time.
 Trade shows are also a great place to test drive an integrated marketing concept for the first time.
 The feedback will be direct, immediate, and great for research purposes.

-Other methods include direct mail, personal selling, and direct networking.
-Depending on your budget, you will probably have to make trade-offs between a variety of different methods in order to meet your campaign goals.
+Other marketing methods include direct mail, personal selling, and direct networking.
+Depending on the size of your budget, you will have to make strategic decisions and trade-offs between a variety of different methods in order to meet your campaign goals.

-A good marketing communications plan can take your brand to a whole new level of engagement and success.
-Contact ZOO Media Group today to strategize about developing your next integrated marketing campaign.
+An effective marketing communications plan can take your brand to a whole new level of reach and engagement.
+Contact ZOO Media Group today to strategize about developing an impactful integrated marketing campaign built for success.